Thorn Simpson

-Thorn Simpson (born 22 February 1998) is a Jamaican professional footballer who plays as a striker for USL League One club North Carolina FC on loan from Molynes United.
+Thorn Simpson (born 22 February 1998) is a Jamaican professional footballer who plays as a striker for Molynes United.

 Club career

 Simpson began his career in Jamaica, playing for Harbour View, Reno, UWI, and Molynes United.

 On 14 May 2021, Simpson was loaned to USL League One side North Carolina FC.
 His debut for North Carolina FC came on 22 May in a goalless draw vs. Richmond Kickers.
 His first goal came on 18 July vs. Toronto FC II.